gtcesar/recursive-db-tree/README.md

 ## Based on VanillaTree Library
 This plugin is built upon the foundation of the [VanillaTree](https://github.com/finom/vanillatree) JavaScript library.
 Leveraging the capabilities of VanillaTree, the RecursiveDBTree component enhances the Adianti Framework by empowering developers to implement dynamic and interactive tree views effortlessly.

+## Adianti Dependency
+This plugin is built specifically for Adianti Framework.
+Make sure your project is using Adianti for seamless integration and optimal performance.

 ## Installation
 Run the following command:
 `composer require gtcesar/recursive-db-tree`